-- For supported borrowing the regulatory method is used and; - For all other assets acquired through unsupported borrowing, except for commercial property investments, the MRP is based on the asset life method.
-Depreciation, revaluation and impairment losses and amortisations are therefore replaced by the contribution in the General Fund Balance as MRP by way of an adjusting transaction

-- with the Capital Adjustment Account in the Movement in Reserves Statement for the difference between the two. - Where unsupported borrowing is used to purchase land and property for regeneration or housing purposes or to provide a service investment the business case would set out whether a MRP charge is appropriate, as per the 2023/24 MRP Policy Statement which was approved by full Council on 7 March 2023.
+- For supported borrowing the regulatory method is used and; - From 2015/16 for all other assets acquired through unsupported borrowing, except for commercial property investments, the MRP is based on the depreciation method.
+Prior to 2015/16 the method used to calculate the MRP was based on the asset life method.
+Depreciation, revaluation and impairment losses and amortisations are therefore replaced by the contribution in the General Fund Balance as MRP by way of an adjusting transaction with the Capital Adjustment Account in the Movement in Reserves Statement for the difference between the two. - For commercial property investments purchased using unsupported borrowing, MRP is based on the Future Cash Flow / Impairment Method, as per the 2024/25 MRP Policy Statement.